 How a Showcase Gig Can Help Your Career

-A showcase gig, or just a showcase, is an introduction to an audience for a new act.
+A showcase gig is an introduction to an audience for a new act.
 It also sometimes serves as an opportunity for an established act or band to present new material.

-Showcase gigs (also called showcase concerts or music showcases) sometimes represent great opportunities for you to get your music in front of people who can help you get ahead in the industry.
+Showcase gigs (also called showcase concerts, music showcases, or simply showcases) sometimes represent great opportunities for you to get your music in front of people who can help you get ahead in the industry.
 But they're not always advisable.

-Here are some more details on showcase gigs, and how they're used in the music industry.
+Here are some details on showcase gigs and how they're used in the music industry.

 Who Uses Showcase Gigs?